cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will maintain connection to two peers.
 When cbor.cid is null, it means asking for the prediction cid, the target's future ContractReceiptStateRoot.
 - Address system:
 - TAU public key: the base for all address generation;
-- Community chain ID: Tgenesisaddress + random number; new hamt node built with genesis state; if a community chain want to be searched through mainchain, it need to make an gensis annoucment with genesis address on tau chain with several bootstrap miners ipfs address,
+- Community chain ID: Tgenesisaddress + random number; new hamt node built with genesis state
 - Community chains peer address format : chain ID + own address;
 - FileRoot and nounce, the community is designed for handle file sharing, it list fileRoot nounce and related seeders in global key-value state.
 - Principle of traverse, the relay random walk is based on Kademlia, peer random walk is real random.
 Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some vars are missing, just abort process to go next randomness contact. depth priority.
 However for the file search, it is the width priority to do paralell download.